Scarygami/scary-mdx-data/README.md

 This element also explains how the data should be structured for the other scary-mdx elements.

-(WIP, I made change around this structure quite a bit depending on what needs I discover for the other elements)
+(WIP, I might change around this structure quite a bit depending on what needs I discover for the other elements)